zship/deferreds.js/doc/mixin/Chainable.md

 ## every

-Delegates to {Deferreds.every}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.every} resolves to a single {Boolean} value, this will most likely end the chain.
+Delegates to {deferreds/every}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/every} is fulfilled with a single {Boolean} value, this will most likely end the chain.

 ## filter

-Delegates to {Deferreds.filter}, filling in the `list` argument from the result of the previous function in the chain.
+Delegates to {deferreds/filter}, filling in the `list` argument from the result of the previous function in the chain.